Old Whittemore Academy

 In 1966, the first black students attend Conway High School.
 Known as "The Whittemore Five", these students are: Michael Avant, Dr. Veronica Gerald Floyd, Michael Hughes, Lavernon Owens and Dr. Preston McKever Floyd.

-In 1970, schools are segregated in South Carolina.
-Whittemore High School and Whittemore Elementary School are discontinued as black only schools and continue as integrated schools under various other names.
+In 1970, 16 years after Brown vs The Board of Education, schools are segregated in South Carolina.
+Whittemore High School and Whittemore Elementary School are discontinued as black only schools and continue as integrated schools.

 The former Whittemore Elementary school closed in 1977 and became the Horry County District Office until 2016.
 In 2018, Horry County Schools transferred ownership of the building to the City of Conway.